tejasnasa/KinoFlow/README.md

 Movie tracking, browsing and recommending website.

-Created by Tejas Nasa, Prantik Maitra, Manas Bawari and Ritik Raj.
+Created by Tejas Nasa, Prantik Maitra, Manas Bawari and Ritik Raj for [Live-The-Code 3.0](https://devfolio.co/projects/kinoflow-cf46) Hackathon, held online from 10th-11th September, 2024.

 ## Steps to run KinoFlow on your PC: